 - 2/3 cup almond milk (or other nut milk)

-Heat water on the stove.
-I heat mine to 185 degrees.
+Heat water to 185 degrees.
 You don’t want it to boil.
 Boiling water will not only destroy some of the nutrients in the matcha, but it will also make the matcha taste bitter (it’s essentially burning the tea).

-- While the water is heating, add a teaspoon of matcha to a medium sized bowl.
+- While the water and milk are heating, add a teaspoon of matcha to a medium sized bowl.
 I like to put it through a mini mesh strainer to get the clumps out.

-- When the water is ready, add 1/4 cup water to the bowl that your matcha is in.
+- When the water is ready, pour 1/4 cup water to the bowl that your matcha is in.
 I pour around the sides of the bowl rather than on top of the matcha directly.
-This helps to prevent clumping.
+This also helps to prevent clumping.

-- Using your bamboo whisk, whisk the matcha and water together to combine and make sure there are no lumps.
-Then whisk vigorously back and forth in a “W” or “M” shape pattern trying to not scrape against the bottom of the bowl to make the matcha light and fluffy and foamy.
+- Using your bamboo whisk, gently whisk the matcha and water together to combine and make sure there are no lumps.
+Then whisk vigorously back and forth in a “W” or “M” shape pattern trying to not scrape much against the bottom of the bowl to make the matcha light, fluffy, and foamy.
+Pour into your favorite mug.

-- Once the milk is heated, use a frother, immersion blender or whisk to froth it and get some foam.
+- Once the milk is heated, use a frother, blender, or whisk to froth it and get some foam.